A bare trust, also known as a simple trust, is a tax efficient way to provide a nest egg for a minor.

 A Power of Attorney can only be created by a donor when he is not mentally incapacitated and understands what he is doing.
 It can grant a specific power-for example, to buy or sell property- or general powers to the donee.
-If the person becomes incapacitated, though, the Power of Attorney ceases.

 An Enduring Power of Attorney(EPA) comes into being when a person becomes incapacitated.

 It allows the donee to make personal care decisions on behalf of the donor when the donor becomes mentally incapacitated.
 Generally, anyone can be appointed an attorney (but there are exceptions eg a bankrupt or person under 18 years), but creating an enduring power of attorney is more complex than creating the general power of attorney.